collectors and filters logo

 Not Sure Whether Your Current System Meets NFPA 660 or OSHA Requirements?

-A site assessment identifies your compliance gaps before an OSHA inspection or an insurance audit does, at no charge.
+A site assessment identifies your compliance gaps at no charge before an OSHA inspection or an insurance audit does.

 Applications That We Engineer Dust Collection Systems For

 Each application below has distinct dust characteristics, airflow requirements, hazard classifications, and regulatory obligations.
-We engineer systems for each from your specific production layout, equipment list, and compliance requirements not from a catalog.
+We engineer systems for each from your specific production layout, equipment list, and compliance requirements.

 Plastics & Polymer Processing